cladeco/cz-conventional-clubhouse/README.md

 * The ability to link the branch the commit is on to a clubhouse.io story via:
   `[branch ch<STORYNUMBER>]`
-* The ability to likk the specific commit to a clubhouse.io story via:
+* The ability to link the specific commit to a clubhouse.io story via:
   `[ch<STORYNUMBER>]`

 Both of these are questions asked after the commit information has been added.
 A